Tyrowo/tyro_work/README.md

   instead of using real animation maybe you could use a delayed

-shimmer on Rockstar Developer text, test that or maybe wipe-across color change through my three colors
+shimmer on Rockstar Developer text, test that or maybe wipe-across color change through my three colors dang I really love this flickering effect - duration: const Duration(milliseconds: 80), vsync: this); but it's like illegal I don't want to give someone a seizure